|

 Use TA to...

-Build awareness of how systems change can help the site reach its goals.
 Identify and bring together stakeholders.
 Make sure the TA provider is available to help guide the site as it identifies and brings together new and old partners.
 Through these partnerships, the community stakeholders can work together to bring about systems change.
-Examine goals, policies, communication, governance, and organizational structures.
-The TA provider can offer timely resources and tools, and support sites as they consider questions that are fundamental to systems change:

 How do TA providers help communities form meaningful partnerships?